farhanjaa/farhanjaa/README.md

 <br />

-### I'm a Moslim Mobile Frontend Developer with Flutter & React Native, Ex Taekwondo Athlete, Future Muay Thai Athlete 😅
+### I'm a Moslem Electrical Engineer with IoT & Embedded Engineer, Ex Taekwondo Athlete, Future Muay Thai Athlete 😅
 - 💵 I'm currently working as Embedded Engineer
 - 🔭 Learning everything i like and find it useful
 - 🤝 Looking to collaborate with other developer